-And the other one on the not impressed list would be Naples.
-It was a shit hole, to put it bluntly.
-My friend got beaten up for no reason on some church steps and had to be rescued by the local taxi drivers.
-Added to that there was rubbish and dirt everywhere.
-We went to see Mount Vesuvius and Pompeii and then left asap.
+And the other one on the ‘not impressed’ list would be Naples.
+It’s a dirty, grimey city, to put it bluntly.
+While we were waiting for our hostel to open my boyfriend (at the time) got beaten up for no reason on some church steps, and had to be rescued by the local taxi drivers.
+Obviously that didn’t make for a good start to our trip.

-The best places in Italy
+The BEST places for a long weekend in Italy

 Lake Garda was stunning.
 I stayed in Bardolino for the Wine Festival and went on bike rides round the lake to see more of the area.
 It was great value for money, lots going on and loads of outdoorsy things to do.

 The Cinque Terre is one of the most beautiful places I’ve ever seen, despite the rain when I was there.
 You can hike between the five villages around the cliff face stopping off for wine and anchovies at every one.
 Each of the villages has its own character and delicacies; this is somewhere I’d definitely go back to.

-Mantova is a bustling town, come market day, but the rest of the week there’s enough people for atmosphere but it’s not overcrowded like the big Italian cities.
+Mantova is a bustling town come market day, but the rest of the week there’s enough people for atmosphere but it’s not overcrowded like the big Italian cities.
 The lake is beautiful, the shops boutique and the bars and restaurants flit between classic Italian and hipster Italia.
 It’s also just an hour from Verona.

 Ah sweet Verona.
 I stood on Juliet’s balcony, ate pizza in the main square, and gorged on gelato.
 And then we were late for the train and had to run with it all in our bellies.
 Definitely the most underrated city in Italy, that I’ve seen anyway.